 To match our hardware in the kitchen, we chose an unlacquered brass entertainment faucet from Kallista, and coordinating cabinet hardware on our custom cabinets from Killowen Cabinet Co.

 Then, we chose our lighting.
-From the beginning, my mood board included this antique brass library light from McGee & Co.
-I love how much character it brings to the space, matching our next lighting choice, this brass flush mount.
-To finish it off, we did the 24′ cabinet makers light, and I love how they all flow together while still bringing contrasting shapes into the room.
+From the beginning, the mood board included this antique brass library light from McGee & Co.
+This light brings so much character into the space, matching our next lighting choice, this brass flush mount.
+To finish it off, we did the 24′ cabinet makers light, and we love how they all flow together while still bringing contrasting shapes into the room.

 Our sink from Kohler is so beautiful and it’s perfect for all of the cooking, baking, and experimenting that goes on in this space.

-Last but not least, we added in some of my favorite decor elements.
-I found these vintage french copper saucepans on Etsy, and I ordered them right away.
-I love mixing metals, and the combination of unlacquered brass and copper was exactly what the space needed to come together.
+To complete the look, we added in some of our favorite decor elements.
+We found these vintage copper saucepans on Etsy, and ordered them right away.
+We love mixing metals, and the combination of unlacquered brass and copper was exactly what the space needed to come together.